 Adoption Event Coordinator

 SOHR was formally called SSNIP, short for Sagkeeng Spay Neuter Initiative Program when it was started by Cathie Mieyette on January 30th, 2012.
 In 2014, the name was changed to Spirit of Hope Rescue to more accurately reflect the full scope of the work that the rescue was doing.

-SOHR's founding members of Cathie Mieyette, her mom Lorraine Purchase, Cheryl Suggitt, and Dawn Betker are all still actively involved with SOHR to this day.
+SOHR's founding members of Cathie Mieyette, Cheryl Suggitt, and Dawn Betker are all still actively involved with SOHR to this day.